nerveglobal/website-docs/versioned_docs/version-V1/getting-started/crypto/fund-your-wallet.md

 sidebar_position: 1
 ---

-After logging into your wallet, navigate to the wallet history display by clicking on the two arrows in the Navigation Bar at the bottom.
-Click on the "Receive" button to get your MATIC wallet address.
+After logging into your wallet, navigate to the wallet by clicking on the second tab from the right in the Navigation Bar at the bottom.
+Click on the green "Receive" button to get your MATIC wallet address.

-You can buy MATIC from exchanges or from wallets directly.
+You can buy MATIC from exchanges, DEXs or send from wallets directly.
 Check which services you can use.
 If you are new to this, please read carefully our [glossary](https://docs.nerveglobal.com/protocol/glossary/cryptocurreny).

 :::tip